hubcapsc/script/README.md

 ## Cleaning Up

 The script will create a number of server and client instances in your Google Cloud project.
-If the configuration option `OB_USE_PLACEMENT_GROUP` is set, a resource policy will also be created.
+If the configuration option `OB_PLACEMENT_POLICY` is set, one or more resource policies will also be created.
 To avoid incurring unwanted charges to your Google Cloud account or cluttering up your project with unused policies, be sure to delete these resources when you are finished with them.

 ### Deleting Instances